chuck1z/imagegen-python-notebooks/README.md

 A collection of python notebook for AI art

 > [!NOTE]
-> Please note that Kaggle provides free Python notebooks with GPU access for educational purposes.
+> Kaggle provides free Python notebooks with GPU access for educational purposes.
 Responsible use is crucial to maintain the platform's ability to continue offering these services.